Cycling 101 – Beginners’ Guide to Recreational Cycling

 1. Choose Your Bike & Adjust It

-With so many options to choose from, budding cyclists can easily be overwhelmed by technical components and materials.
-If there is a bike store near you with a good reputation, they can be of great value for testing out potential bikes.
+With so many bikes to choose from, budding cyclists can easily be overwhelmed by technical components and materials.
+However, if there is a bike store near you with a good reputation, check out their range of bikes to do test rides.

-Road & mountain bikes are on opposite ends of the spectrum, with 16 different types in total including hybrid, city/commuter, touring, folding, BMX, cruiser, and more.
+Road & mountain bikes are on opposite ends of the spectrum, with 16 different types, including hybrid, city/commuter, touring, folding, BMX, cruiser, and more.

 Your budget will ultimately dictate what type of bike is available to you, but you should try to decide what you will be using it for first.

 It is vital to choose the right size bicycle at the beginning.
-The wrong size will be uncomfortable, less efficient when riding, and may result in you not wanting to ride it.
+The wrong size can be pretty uncomfortable, inefficient to ride, and potentially lead to injuries.

 1. Where will you be cycling?